WilbertoPalomar/simple-go-web-app/README.md

 * Use ECS Fargate
 * Option:  SAM Framework Implementation with CI/CD
 * Modularised CloudFormation separating user data config and use Ansible
+* Source Control to have 3 branches (Master, Release, and Develop) and utilise Pull Requests.